 - Within the framework of your thesis.
 You will be registered in Ladok and examined at KI, but collect data for your thesis at an eligible organisation/company.
 Your supervisor at KI must approve of your traineeship period/data collection.

 - Outside your ordinary study programme and without contact person at KI.
 You cannot transfer any credits for your traineeship, but it will be noted in your Diploma Supplement when taking out your degree from KI.
-It is possible to carry out an Erasmus+ traineeship after having finished your studies at KI, but you must apply for the traineeship scholarship during your final semester at KI while still being a student here.
+It is possible to carry out an Erasmus+ traineeship after having finished your studies at KI, but you must apply for the traineeship scholarship, the latest, during your final semester at KI while still being a student here.
 You must wait to take out your degree until after the traineeship period is finished.

 Finding a traineeship